4.3 Million Browsers Infected: Uncovering ShadyPanda's 7-Year Malware Campaign

 Phase 2: Search Hijacking (Early 2024)

 Subsequently, attackers became bolder.
-Extensions represented by Infinity V+ began hijacking users' search traffic, redirecting it to known hijacking sites like trovi.com.
+Certain new tab extensions began hijacking users' search traffic, redirecting it to known hijacking sites like trovi.com.
 More seriously, they started collecting users' search queries (even real-time input before users pressed Enter) and cookies from specific domains, sending the data to attackers' servers.

 Phase 2: Search Hijacking